 1. Build an Emergency Fund

-After military service, money won’t be quite so tight as once the children arrive.
+After military service, money won’t be quite as tight as once the children arrive.
 So this is the time to build up your emergency fund.
+Consider any benefits that you may be entitled to as a veteran, as these can be crucial when helping to build a fund.
+If you need assistance with your VA benefits, consult with a military law firm that can talk you through your options and help you obtain what you deserve.
 Plan on at least six months’ wages.
-Keep your emergency money separate from your normal and savings accounts.
+Keep your emergency money separate from your normal savings accounts.
 If you dip into the funds, replace them fully as soon as possible.

 2. Choose a Location Near Your Support System

 Move close to trusted friends and family.
 Support is invaluable when having a baby.
 Consider which friends and family will be most helpful when the baby comes.
 Ask in advance if they will be willing to help with babysitting and other tasks.

 3. Get Married

 If not already, it’s almost always a good idea to get married.
 This shows your commitment to your partner and future family.
 Marriage also offers excellent tax breaks and other financial benefits.

 Find out where the best schools are in your location.
 Ensure you move within one of the best school districts.
 Ask loved ones where they sent their children and what their experience was like.
 Consider education options for all ages, from preschool to high school.

 5. Buy a Suitable Property

 Decide how many children you plan to have.
 Consider the properties within your budget and ensure they have enough room.
 Find a property with a large yard.
 Consider how you will buy a property.
 As a military veteran, you could get a VA loan.
 Find out about VA loan eligibility for first-time homebuyers from the experts at Hero Loan.

 6. Find a Job with Good Parental Leave